jleynes/CloudResumeChallenge-BackEnd/README.md

 # CloudResumeChallenge-BackEnd
 The back end of the cloud resume challenge.

-Technology used: S3, DynamoDB, AWS Lambda
+Technology used: S3, DynamoDB, AWS Lambda, Terraform

 # To Do
-Create API for DynamoDB
+Create Terraform configurations